doomvox/raku-study/notes/meeting_2021aug29.md

         1.  needs a code block as argument

-        2.  runs on all types of leaf nodes
+        2.  acts on any value of any type

     2.  dualmap-numerics